Ohio Land for Sale

 Ohio Land Information

-LandWatch recently had $5 billion of land parcels and rural property for sale in Ohio.
-With tens of thousands of properties and rural land for sale in the state, LandWatch has a combined 94,994 acres of land for sale in Ohio.
-The average price of Ohio rural properties, ranches, hunting land and other rural acreage for sale is $398,560.
+Recent internal data records $5 billion of Ohio rural properties, ranches, hunting land and other rural acreage for sale.
+With tens of thousands of properties and rural land for sale in the state, LandWatch has a combined 93,523 acres of land for sale in the state.
+The average price of farms, ranches and other land listings for sale in Ohio is $398,694.
 Ohio's agricultural economy is diverse, with top products including soybeans, corn, and dairy.
 The state is also known for its pork, poultry, and greenhouse and nursery products.
 Additionally, Ohio's viticulture industry is growing, and the state is known for its wine production.
 Agriculture is a significant contributor to the state's economy, generating billions of dollars in revenue annually.
 U.S. News & World Report ranks Ohio as one of the country's top ten states for its cost of living.
-In terms of size, Ohio is the country's 34th-largest state, covering 44,828 square miles (29 million acres).
-Game species to be found on land for sale in Ohio include whitetail deer, turkey, dove, pheasant, grouse, mule deer, and quail.
-Fishermen have their choice of bass.
+In terms of landmass, Ohio is the country's 34th-largest state, covering an area of 44,828 square miles (29 million acres).
+Wildlife species to be found on land for sale in Ohio include whitetail deer, turkey, dove, pheasant, grouse, mule deer, and quail.
+Anglers can enjoy casting for bass.

 Ohio's hunting land spans over 4.5 million acres of public and private land, including areas like the Wayne National Forest and Wildlife Areas.
 The state is known for its populations of white-tailed deer, wild turkey, and small game species like rabbit and squirrel.
 Additionally, Ohio's conservation efforts and hunting regulations support sustainable wildlife populations and outdoor recreation.